 - RCA - a traditional connection commonly used to carry audio and video signals with three connections (white, yellow, red).

-- Wall Mountable - refers to whether or not you'll be able to use the soundbar on a table-top or entertainment stand as well as mounting to a wall.
+- Wall Mountable - refers to whether or not you'll be able to use the soundbar on a table-top or entertainment stand as well as mount on the wall.
 At this price-point, all of the models recommended within this guide compatible with wall mounting.
 They will all include some sort of remote controls for making volume or setting adjustments while mounted.

 - DTS Support - stands for Dedicated To Sound which are multichannel audio technologies owned by Xperi Corp (formerly Digital Theater Systems Inc.) which are commonly licensed for use in consumer and commercial audio components.